 In 1989, my artwork What is the Proper Way to Display a US Flag?, a conceptual artwork for audience participation, became the subject of national conversation over its transgressive use of the American flag.
 President G.H.W Bush called it “disgraceful” and the Senate denounced and outlawed it.
 This public conversation confirmed my belief that art, including fine art, could be part of changing the world.

 I work in a range of media: performance, installation, video, photography, printmaking and painting.
 Two threads that connect them are: an engagement with significant social questions and a desire to push formal and conceptual boundaries as part of contributing to artistic development.
 My projects are presented in venues ranging from museum galleries to street corners.
 I bring contemporary art to a broad public and the audience is often an active element of the art.

 Dread Scott: Decision is a performance that reflects on America, a country whose democracy is rooted in slavery.
 These roots are woven into the fabric of the country and its founding documents.
-During the performance I read from the text of 1857 Supreme Court Dred Scott Decision while a group of 4 nude Black men was guarded and controlled two live German Shepherd dogs, which dogs barked continually.
+During the performance I read from the text of 1857 Supreme Court Dred Scott Decision while a group of 4 nude Black performers was guarded and controlled two live German Shepherd dogs, which dogs barked continually.
 The audience was part of the work and had to pass through the men to go into a “voting booth” one at a time and respond to a moral question.
 Money to Burn is a performance that was enacted on Wall Street in 2010.
 Starting with $250, I burned singles, fives, tens and twenties, one bill at a time, while encouraging others to join me with their own money.
-The transgressive act of burning my own money alluded to the absurdity of a system based on profit.
-It’s crazy to burn money but it is the height of rationality to have a market where billions can vanish.
+The transgressive act of burning my own money alluded to the absurdity of a system that treats life necessities as commodities and is based on profit—it’s crazy to burn money but it is the height of rationality to have a market where billions can vanish.